 • 2017 (March) Beyond Skin host the first Global Youth Peace Summit in Northern Ireland across 5 council districts.
 Using Arts as the engagement and learning dialogue the Summit was facilitated by artists and peace builders from Heatbeat, Escuelas de Paz, The Music Project, UNOY with also artists from Tanzania, England, Wales, Ireland, Spain.
 Brehon Advisory facilitated the development of a Arts Dialogue framework.

-• 2017 (April) ARTS DIALOGUE COLLECTIVE ESTABLISHED
+• 2017 (April) ARTS DIALOGUE COLLECTIVE ESTABLISHED with the first #ArtsDialogue workshop taking place 3rd July in Antrim Northern Ireland.

 Under the leading management of Beyond Skin the Arts Dialogue group agreed to actively cooperate based on the following understandings, namely: